AriSophDev/AriSophDev/README.md

 ---

 ### 👩‍💻 About Me

-Hi, I'm Iana Sophia, a system engineer estudent passionate about mobile, front end development, open source and operating systems
+Hi, I'm Iana Sophia, an **Engineering student** passionate about building robust **Mobile and Front-End applications**.

+My unique value lies in combining high-level UI/UX development with a deep understanding of **Operating Systems** and **Platform Architecture** (Linux, macOS, EFI).
+I leverage skills in **Shell Scripting** and **System Configuration** to maximize performance and workflow efficiency, contributing actively to the Open Source community.

 ---